 Taylor aims to promote networking, explore pathways in social innovation research, and advance our social innovation research collaborations among the center, Tulane, local universities, and community partners.

-We welcome doctoral students, faculty, post-doctoral researchers and community researchers keen to learn more about research in social entrepreneurship, design thinking and social innovation.
+We welcome doctoral students and other graduate students, faculty, post-doctoral researchers and community researchers keen to learn more about research in social entrepreneurship, design thinking, and social innovation.

-- “Tales from the Field” in 9/12 2018 featured doctoral students Maille Faughnan and Jeanne Firth sharing findings from their research on design thinking update in Kenya and food system philanthropy in New Orleans.
-Download their slides and notes from the 9/12/18 event.
+“Tales from the Field” featured doctoral students Maille Faughnan and Jeanne Firth sharing findings from their research on design thinking update in Kenya and food system philanthropy in New Orleans.
+Download the slides from the Sept.
+2018 event.

 Led by graduate students and supported by the Taylor Center, the day-long Social Innovation Symposium evolved into the current “S.I.
 Conversations”.
 Discovering Social Innovation through Engaged Scholarship” took place in 2015.
 View the 2015 Social Innovation Symposium program (pdf).